codio/site/source/docs/dashboard/classes/class-add.html.md

 ---
-title: Adding a Class
+title: Creating a Class
 class_name: docs
 full_width: true
 ---

-To add a new Class, press the 'New Class' button from the main classes screen.
+To create a new Class, press the 'New Class' button from the main classes screen.
 You will then be asked to provide further details.
-Only the Class name is required
-On creation, you will be automatically added as a Teacher for that class.
-Teachers are able to assign modules to the Class, view student code and assign grades and comments.

 ![Class Create](/img/docs/class_create.png)